Aerial view of iReach building beside the City Hospital in Belfast

 iREACH Health’s inclusive approach will prioritise community engagement and equitable participation in clinical research for all communities in Northern Ireland.

+Outreach initiatives will expand public awareness and participation in clinical trials, emphasizing diversity, equity of access, and inclusion.
 Decentralised and home-based studies will broaden access to trials, while education initiatives will highlight career opportunities in clinical research, targeting underserved groups to foster a culture of inclusion and innovation in health and life sciences.